Bhaktha Ramadas's hymn glorifies the greatest Sri Rama Bhakta Sri Hanuman of this temple

 Sri Kancharla Gopanna popularly known as Bhakta Ramadasa or Bhadrachala Ramadasa was born in 1620 AD at Nelakondapalli village of Khammam in Telangana and lived for 68 years on this earth.

-He is a devotee of Sri Rama and during his life time while working as a treasury officer for the Sultan Taani Shah of Golconda, he was posted in Bhadrachalam.
-As a Rama Bhakta Sri Goppanna while conducting his routines of collection of taxes for the royal treasury devoted time for spreading Ramanama also.
-During his course of duty he visited the temple of Lord Vaikunta Rama at Bhadrachalam.
+He is a devotee of Sri Rama and during his lifetime while working as a treasury officer for the Sultan Taani Shah of Golconda, he was posted in Bhadrachalam.
+As a Rama Bhakta Sri Goppanna while conducting his routines of collection of taxes for the royal treasury devoted time to spreading Ramanama also.
+During his course of duty, he visited the temple of Lord Vaikunta Rama at Bhadrachalam.
 The Rama Bhaktha in him was overwhelmed at the sight of Lord Vaikunta Rama.
-The temple then was not in good shape and Goppanna thought that the temple requires renovation and reconstruction.
-He made an appeal to the people of the region, to raise funds to this effect.
-The funds were coming but the collection was not enough to keep the pace of the construction expenditure.
-Goppanna thought of replenishing the treasury money with money he will get as donation, and used the treasury money for construction expenditure.
+The temple then was not in good shape and Goppanna thought that the temple required renovation and reconstruction.
+He appealed to the people of the region to raise funds to this effect.
+The funds were coming but the collection was inadequate to keep pace with the construction expenditure.
+Goppanna thought of replenishing the treasury money with money he would get as a donation, and used the treasury money for construction expenditure.

-When the news of misuse of treasury money by Goppanna reached the sultan, he was called for enquiry to Golconda.
-Sultan found him to guilty and punished him with imprisonment.
-Subsequently the money was repaid to the treasury by non-other than Sri Rama himself and Goppanna was released from the prison.
+When the news of the misuse of treasury money by Goppanna reached the sultan, he was called for an inquiry to Golconda.
+The sultan found him guilty and punished him with imprisonment.
+Subsequently, the money was repaid to the treasury by none other than Sri Rama himself and Goppanna was released from the prison.

 For detailed biography of Sri Bhakta Ramadasa kindly see our web page "Sri Bhadrachalam Ramadas" under Hanumath devotees.